-Yew (Taxus baccata) is the classic British hedging plant for creating a formal evergreen hedge or topiary.
-With its dark green leaves the Yew also makes an excellent backdrop to any herbaceous border.
+Yew (Taxus baccata) is the classic British "King" hedging plant for creating a formal evergreen hedge or topiary.
+With its dark green narrow leathery leaves the Yew also makes an excellent backdrop to any herbaceous border.
 Yew can be hard pruned and is an excellent plant for shaping and clipping to desired requirements.

 Yew hedge plants are slow growing and easily maintained, requiring clipping once a year in late summer to maintain a dense hedge.
 Trim Yew plants side shoots leaving the main stem until the height of desired hedge is reached, this provides a denser growth.
 Water well when young and in dry spells.